gromacstutorials/gromacstutorials.github.io/docs/sphinx/source/tutorials/level1/bulk-solution.rst

 .. container:: figurelegend

-    Evolution of the temperature as a function of the time during the NVT equilibration.
+    Figure: Evolution of the temperature as a function of the time during the NVT equilibration.

 Adjust the density using NPT